-The shipment of LTE-enabled devices in India is on a rise and, among all, smartphone rules the roost according to Q1 2016 CMR India report.
-In Q1 2016, a whopping 15.8 million units of 4G/LTE devices were shipped in India and 97.9% of these devices were smartphones, accounting 15.46 million units.
+The shipment of LTE-enabled devices in India is on a rise and, among all, smartphone rules the roost, according to Q1 2016 CMR India report.
+A whopping 15.8 million units of 4G/LTE devices were shipped in India and 97.9% of these devices were smartphones, accounting 15.46 million units.
 Data card shipments accounted for mere 1.5% of the total LTE devices shipped whereas the LTE enabled Tablet shipments recorded a decline, capturing just 0.6% of the total LTE devices shipped in the quarter.

 Interestingly, another report by CMR inferred 23.6 million smartphone shipments in India in Q1 2016.
 Thus comparing these reports, we can decipher that among 23.6 million smartphones shipped in India in Q1 2016, 8.14 million were not LTE enabled.
 The country, these, still poses a huge opportunity for the non-LTE smartphones, generally tagged below Rs.
 5000.